zextras/tech-doc/source/carbonio/release/upgrade/older.rst

 .. _upgrade-older:

 =======================================
- Upgrade from Older Supported Versions
+ Upgrade from Older Versions
 =======================================

-If you plan to upgrade from a version more recent than |last_upg|
+If you plan to upgrade from a version more recent than |prev|
-included, you may encounter issues or need to carry out tasks or command that are reported in Section :ref:`up-older-issues`.
+included, you **may** encounter issues or need to carry out tasks or commands that are reported in Section :ref:`up-older-issues`.

 There are two equivalent methods to upgrade a |product|
 infrastructure: automatically using Ansible, or manually, Node by